ropensci/roweb3/content/blog/2021-05-21-ropensci-news-digest-may-2021/index.md

 ### Software Review

 * [What's New in terrainr 0.4.0?](/blog/2021/05/04/what-s-new-in-terrainr-0-4-0) by Mike Mahoney.
-The new CRAN release of terrainr improves consistency, CRS logic, and fixes some bugs.{{< figure src="washington.jpg" alt="A 3D rendering of the summit of Mt.
+The new CRAN release of terrainr improves consistency, CRS logic, and fixes some bugs.

+{{< figure src="washington.jpg" alt="A 3D rendering of the summit of Mt.
 Washington, including watershed boundaries and river lines." width="400" >}}